-This can be achieved by choosing a good filter window.
-Besides being an important a part of the enclosure a filter window can function as a wavelength filter to improve the SNR.
-Furthermore, it can be used as an element to enhance the application design, i.e. via a dead front look hiding the optics.
+The signal-to-noise ratio can be optimized with a high-quality cover glass solution.
+Besides being an essential part of the enclosure, a cover glass can function as a wavelength filter to improve the device’s SNR.
+Furthermore, it can be used as an element to enhance the application’s design and aesthetics since a ‘black panel effect’ can be achieved where the cover glass is virtually completely black.
+That way, the optics behind the cover glass are entirely concealed.

-A “cut-on” filter made of the casted PMMA material Solaris™ IR S306, has exactly these desired properties, and is therefore an excellent choice for ANPR applications.
-Besides the filter properties, a black material such as Solaris™ IR S306 provides a dead front look camouflaging the optics.
-For some applications this enhances the design.
+A “cut-on” filter made of our casted PMMA, Solaris™ IR S306, has these properties, which makes it an excellent choice for ALPR applications.
+Besides the filter’s properties, a black cover glass such as Solaris™ IR S306 provides the elegant black panel effect, which also camouflages the optics behind the cover glass.

-If the performance of a standard NIR “cut-on” filter not is sufficient, it is possible to apply an AR coating which is optimised for maximum transmission in the near infrared region.
-The result is 99 % NIR transmission!
-Combined with the exclusion of all visible light this provides an extraordinary SNR, resulting in increased recognition precision and speed of the ANPR system.
+If the performance of a standard NIR “cut-on” filter is not sufficient, it is possible to apply an AR coating to the cover glass, which is optimized for maximum transmission in the near-infrared wavelengths.
+This results in 99% NIR transmission.